olin/studentgovernment/student_government_bylaws.md

 1. Assistant Director of Student Activities
 2. Assistant Director of Clubs and Organizations
 3. Assistant Director of Service
-4. Representative for Student Services
+4. Representative for Campus Services
 5. Representative to Marketing and Communications, and Development, Family, and Alumni Relations
 6. Representative to the Office of Student Affairs and Resources, and